Reedwan-Ahmed/Arduino-IoT-Temperature-Light-Monitor/README.md

 # Arduino-IoT-Temperature-Light-Monitoring System
-“My Project: IoT project using Arduino UNO with LDR and LM35 sensors, keypad for threshold setting, data upload to ThingSpeak using Python.”
+“My Personal Project: IoT project using Arduino UNO with LDR and LM35 sensors, keypad for threshold setting, data upload to ThingSpeak using Python.”

 ## What it does
 - Measures light intensity and temperature